mkastoun/rls-laravel-neo4j/README.md

 ```

 ### RLS UI
-RLS commes with a UI to facilitat the Item management To check the UI
+RLS comes with a UI to facilitate the Item management To check the UI
 GO TO
 ```sh
 http://localhost:8014
 ```
 ## APIs
 #### FOLDERS
-- form parameter required
+- required form parameter
--- name
+ * name
--- description
+ * description

 Get all folders
 ```sh